chgallegos/daily_check_in/README.md

 # RW Dashboard

 ## Overview
-The purpose of this site is to provide a visual representation of the average daily emotional and physical status for patients at each house of a recovery center.
+This site provides a tool to calculate average numbers for emotional and physical scores provided by patients each morning during "goals group".
+The tool is intended for a substance abuse recovery facility, and this provides a general idea of the emotional and physical status of each the three houses on a daily basis.